oyindonesia/oybayar-docs/source/includes/en/_sending-payments.md

 ![Receipt Business](images/accountPayable/receipt_business_creation_fx.png)

-### How to Add Receipt Data for International Payment

 ## International Transfer

 International Transfer product provides the capability for users to transfer across countries from Indonesia at any time.
 You may create a transaction within OY! dashboard without the need for any technical integration.